“Wait a sec! Did my order go through?” 🙄

 What buyers look for in a good order confirmation email are key details about their purchase, in a way that’s clearly visible and skimmable.

-Let’s see below what to include in your order confirmation email to buyers — the perfect combination of information, promotion, and humor. 👇
+Let’s see below what to include in your order confirmation template email to buyers — the perfect combination of information, promotion, and humor. 👇

 1. Order SKU/Number